C191068/Ali_Khatami_Lottery7/README.md

 ![k66](https://github.com/C191068/Ali_Khatami_Lottery7/assets/89090776/9423aed7-bcc0-454f-870c-1f1471c2191d)

-We have added a new get function <br>
+We have added a new get function because we probably want people to give chance to lottery state  <br>